Barnesville National Bank (Barnesville, MN)

 Cause Details

-Bank officers closed the bank after a run said to be caused by unfounded rumors/newspaper articles.
+Directors closed the bank after a run attributed to unfounded rumors; examiner/receiver to take charge.

 Newspaper Excerpt